 The equity in your home can be used to consolidate credit card debt.
 Two ways you can do this are:

 - Cash-out refinance: If you have enough equity in your home, you might be able to refinance your mortgage and borrow more than you previously owed.
 The extra funds can then be used to pay off your credit card debt.
 By consolidating that debt into your monthly mortgage payment, you might also end up with a lower mortgage interest rate than you were previously paying (which is likely much lower than your credit card rates).

 - Home equity loan: You can borrow directly from the equity built up in your home.
-Home equity loan rates might not be quite as good as a mortgage refinance, but there are no fees, points, or closing costs at 1st United.
+Home equity loan rates might not be quite as good as a mortgage refinance, but it's still a great way to access your own money.

-With mortgage rates at historic lows (and probably not rising much in the near future), people who have larger credit card balances can save hundreds or even thousands of dollars – even with the fees – by consolidating their debt using their home’s equity.
+As long as mortgage rates remain lower than credit card rates, consumers who have larger credit card balances can save hundreds or even thousands of dollars – even with the fees – by consolidating their debt using their home’s equity.

 Explore balance transfers

 Many credit cards offer low-rate balance transfers, allowing you to move debt from one card to another at a better rate – sometimes as low as zero percent for a short period of time.
 This can work well, but you need to carefully decide if a balance transfer is best for you.
 Here are some things to consider:

 - The promotional interest rate is likely temporary – typically six months to two years.
 After the promotional period ends, you’ll be charged interest on the remaining balance of your transferred debt at a much higher rate.